authlete/java-oauth-server-migration/README.md

 2. Edit the configuration file (`authlete.properties`) to set the API credentials.
 To enable migration support the following properties need to be set:
-   - `v2_base_url` - The base URL to access the Authlete 2.3 application
+   - `base_url.secondary` - The base URL to access the Authlete 2.3 application
    - `base_url` - The base URL to access the Authlete 3 application
    - `service.api_key` - The Service ID, this ID must be the same in both Authlete 2.3 and 3.0 applications (it can be created manually in Authlete 3 or imported via the Organization settings)